-The board remains very aware how important regular income, in the form of dividends, is to shareholders.
-In spite of the need for capital in recent years, and despite our eagerness to retire debt, the board have remained fearless in maintaining continuity of dividends, while remaining within the dividend policy.
-Our continuation of a constant dividend stream while also retiring debt is news for shareholders.
+The board remains very cognisant of the importance of dividends to shareholders.
+In spite of the need for capital in recent years, and despite our eagerness to retire debt, the board have boldly increased dividends, while remaining within the dividend policy.

-OUTLOOK FOR 2022 AND BEYOND
+OUTLOOK FOR 2023 AND BEYOND

-PGL has well and truly put 2021 behind us.
-Many of the hopes we held for 2021 only materialized late in the year.
+The team at PGL have steamed ahead on our path of growth and improvements.
 We enjoyed continuing sales successes and are pleased to see our production ramping back up.
-The first quarter of 2022 was a healthy one for the company and forward order forecasts for the remainder of 2022 are pleasing.
-And very soon after the border opened we welcomed our SQF in-person audit and passed with flying colours.
+The first quarter of 2022 was a healthy one for the company and forward order forecasts are pleasing.

-The board met on schedule through 2021 and twice already in 2022.
+The board met on schedule through 2022 and once already in 2023.
 We still have the confidence to push forward on our planned capital investments that will help PGL diversify and grow.
 Those capital investments will need modest levels of additional capital, but the last 2 years the company has met all it's financial obligations as our gearing and debt numbers show.
-We retired a lot of debt through 2021 to put us in a great position.
+We retired a lot of debt again in 2022 to put us in an even better debt position.